New Year's Day claims Juvenile at Breeders' Cup

-ARCADIA, California New Year's Day produced a stunning late spurt on the inside rail to claim the $2 million Breeders' Cup Juvenile at Santa Anita Park on Saturday.
+ARCADIA, California New Year's Day produced a stunning late spurt on the inside rail to claim the $2 million (1.2 million pounds) Breeders' Cup Juvenile at Santa Anita Park on Saturday.

 The 10-1 shot stunned the 5-2 favourite Havana, who looked the most likely to win after taking the lead from Strong Mandate on the final.
 But Havana was blitzed as jockey Martin Garcia urged his ride into a higher gear after the sixteenth pole for a length and a quarter victory.